 Step 2 – Make the Cookie Dough

-Add the chocolate chips and mix them in for 5-10 seconds, or until they’re evenly distributed throughout the dough.
+Let your child add the chocolate chips while the mixer is off (!!), then stir them in for 5-10 seconds, or until they’re evenly distributed throughout the dough.

 Step 3 – Shape and Bake the Cookies

-Preheat the oven to 350°F (175°C).
-Line a cookie sheet with parchment paper or a silpat mat (I LOVE mine – get yours on Amazon here!*
+Adult: Preheat the oven to 350°F (175°C).
+Line a cookie sheet with parchment paper or a silpat mat.

-They can arrange them on the cookie sheet.
-If you don’t trust them with chocolate chips, better do it yourself.
+If you don’t trust your child with chocolate chips, better do this step by yourself ?

 Step 4 – Eat and Enjoy!